 I see something of a similar dynamic happening in feminist indie rock.
 Of course, it is not expressed in the same way as in classical music, and it does not mean exactly the same things.
 One of the central premises of all my work (e.g. 2018 ; 2020) is that music is fundamentally relational, interdependent, and contingent.
 Therefore, this framework of thinking gendered sounds can’t be uniformly applied to all genres, but must shift into each respective social context, changing in the process.
 In the context of indie rock, that means two things: 1) feminist excess will be achieved through different musical means, means that conform to the inside/outside conventions of the rock genre; and 2) each band that participates in or produces this feminine excess will do so in different ways.

 My theory is that feminine excess, centered around emotionality, expresses itself in many ways, but that one of the important commonalities (in rock music) is the chord extensions that intrude on or break through the relatively diatonic sonic space of masculine rock.
-This excessive sonic emotionality is not only coded feminine, but is overtly expressed as such, given that it is premised from the very beginning as coming from a woman’s voice and is not necessarily subject to the same types of compositional control that feminine excess was in classical music (because, in short, this “excessive” emotionality is appropriated and polemically deployed by girl-bands/girls in bands).
+This excessive sonic emotionality is not only coded feminine, but is overtly expressed as such, given that it is premised from the very beginning as coming from a woman’s voice and is not necessarily subject to the same types of compositional control that feminine excess was in classical music (because, in short, this “excessive” emotionality is appropriated and polemically deployed by feminist groups).
 The type of feminine excess that I call “Big Feelings” is also not the same kind of excess that riot grrrl bands produced, which had more to do with co-opting explicitly masculine sounds from punk and post-punk.
 The sound of Big Feelings is something different.3

 I think that The Ophelias are one of the bands that produces such a feminist affect.
 How they do so, however, is extremely distinct.
-As I will address in my talk, their music produces, in my view, a sophisticated musical version of Ahmed’s “queer phenomenology” where our bodies are directly differently in (social/musical) space.
+As I will address in my talk, their music produces, in my view, a sophisticated musical version of Ahmed’s “queer phenomenology” where our bodies are directed differently in (social/musical) space.
 That point starts to bring this post into new territory, and so I’ll leave it here for now.

 1 If this sounds like a stretch to you, consider “The 1970 edition of the Harvard Dictionary of Music, for instance, [which] includes the following entry: